benedict-armstrong/ComputerVision/lab05/writeup/main.typ

 = Results

 Now for the interesting part, the results.
-We ran the algorithm on the provided image:
+I ran the algorithm on the provided image:

 #figure(
   image("images/eth.jpg", width: 50%),
   caption: [Original Image]
 )

+#grid(
+  columns: 2,
+  column-gutter: 4mm,
+  row-gutter: 4mm,
+  figure(
+  image("images/result_1_14.png"),
+  caption: [Mean-shift with bandwidth = $1$]
+  ),
+  figure(
+  image("images/result_3_14.png"),
+  caption: [Mean-shift with bandwidth = $3$]
+  ),
+  figure(
+    image("images/result_5_14.png"),
+    caption: [Mean-shift with bandwidth = $5$]
+  ),
+  figure(
+    image("images/result_7_14.png"),
+    caption: [Mean-shift with bandwidth = $7$]
+  )
+)

+A bandwidth of one does not lead to good results after 15 steps.
+Three, five

+#grid(
+  columns: 2,
+  column-gutter: 4mm,
+  figure(
+    image("images/scatter_before.png"),
+    caption: [3D Scatter plot of the colors before mean-shift] ), figure(
+    image("images/scatter_5_15.png"),
+    caption: [3D Scatter plot of the colors after 15 steps of mean-shift with bandwidth = $5$] )
+)

+We can plot the color of each pixel on a 3D scatter plot to see how the colors are grouped.
+The first image shows the colors before mean-shift is applied, and the second shows the colors after 15 steps of mean-shift with a bandwidth of 5.
+We can see that the colors are grouped into 5 clusters.

 #show link: underline
-I've also made fun little #link("https://raw.githubusercontent.com/benedict-armstrong/cv/main/lab05/mean-shift/images/b_5/outline_5.gif")[GIF] showing the evolution of the algorithm.
+I've also made fun little #link("")[GIF] showing the evolution of the algorithm.